tcsavage/haskray/README.md

 HaskRay
 =======

-Path tracing ray tracer implemented in Haskell.
+Path tracing* ray tracer implemented in Haskell. (*May or may not support path tracing at this time)

 Experimental Branch
 -------------------